TomBric/stratux-radar-display/README.md

 More displays can be integrated.
 You can find 3D printer files for cases of both variants in the repo (no-code).
 The Oled-case is designed for a 2 1/4 inch mounting hole, the E-paper case is designed for a 3 1/8 inch (80 mm) mounting hole.

-Usage:
-- python3 radar.py -d <DeviceName> [-s] -c <Stratux IP>
-- runs radar application using DeviceName as display. -s indicates to use bluetooth for sound output. -c is the ip address of the Stratux to connect to (default is 192.168.10.1)
-- Example: python3 radar.py -d Oled_1in5 -s -c 192.168.10.20

 Find below a photo of the current supported displays
 - the oled display is relatively small, but can be build into a 2 1/4" or larger instrument mounting hole
 - the epaper display is larger and has optimal readability in sunlight.
 As e-paper it has a slower update of approx. twice per second.
 For the radar display this update rate is appropriate